manterfield/fast-ctyjson/README.md

 # JSON serialization of `cty` values

-> Note: This is a fork of the `go-cty/cty/json` package with a drop-in replacement of `goccy/go-json` for stdlib's `json` package.
+> Note: This is a fork of the `go-cty/cty/json` package with a drop-in replacement of the stdlib's `json` for `goccy/go-json`.
 All links and docs below relate to the original package which is intended to behave identically.

 [The `json` package](https://godoc.org/github.com/zclconf/go-cty/cty/json)
 allows `cty` values to be serialized as JSON and decoded back into `cty` values.